Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: General necessary conditions

 Let us return to a general sequence $x_1>x_2>x_3>\cdots>0$ such that $\sum_{i=1}^{\infty} x_i<\infty$.
 Kakeya \cite{Kak14a,Kak14b} furthermore observed that $A((x_i)_{i=1}^{\infty})$ consists of a single real-line segment if and only if

 see \cite{BFP13}.
 Moreover, when the latter condition is satisfied, the achievement set is precisely the ``largest possible'' interval, i.e., $[0,\sum_{i=1}^{\infty} x_i]$.
-The necessity is, this time, especially simple: if $x_k>\sum_{j>k}x_j$ for some index $k$, then $A((x_i)_{i=1}^{\infty})$ has a ``gap'' $(\sum_{j>k}x_j,x_k)$ and it definitely cannot be an interval.
-Specializing this to $x_i=1/n_i$ immediately yields the following corollary.
+The necessity is, this time, especially simple: if $x_k>\sum_{j=k+1}^{\infty}x_j$ for some index $k$, then $A((x_i)_{i=1}^{\infty})$ has a ``gap'' $(\sum_{j=k+1}^{\infty}x_j,x_k)$ and it definitely cannot be an interval.
+Specializing this to $x_i=1/n_i$ and recalling that the rational numbers are dense immediately yields the following corollary.